kpal81xd/docs.krunker.io/docs/unmerged/mod-resource_packs.md

 :::warning
 - **Protected elements** are non-modifyable elements, and will break your mod if modified with css.
 These elements could be KR count, ads, canvas elements and like/dislike buttons, etc
 - Images only support png, every fonttype is supported
-- You can not import any other resource then png's and fonts
+- You can not import any other resource than png's and fonts
 :::

 ```css